- Academic Promotions (Higher Education) Policy

 - An Announcement Notice under 'FedNews' on the University's website and through the University Policy - ‘Recently Approved Documents’ webpage to alert the University-wide community of the approved Policy;

 - Inclusion on the University's online Policy Library;

-- Information Sessions conducted by Deputy Vice-Chancellor (Academic) and Manager, Human Resources to Deans.
+- Information Sessions conducted by the Deputy Vice-Chancellor (Academic), Deputy Vice-Chancellor (Research and Innovation) and the Executive Officer.